 The benefits of a line of credit

-- Pay back only what you withdraw.
+- You only need to pay back interest on what you withdraw.

 The bottom line